CS-DS-125/125book/py4e_rst/15-database.rst

 .. index:: primary key
 relation
    An area within a database that contains tuples and attributes.
-More typically called a “table”.
+More typically called a "table".
 .. index:: relation
 tuple
    A single entry in a database table that is a set of attributes.
-More typically called “row”.
+More typically called "row".

 .. index:: tuple